jrg94/CSE5544/assignment02/README.md

 even after reading the paper, I have trouble telling which red corresponds to high onset density.
 I'm sure listening along would clear this issue up instantly.

+Overall, I would say this is a very effective visualization.
+I think it does a great job of delivering essential information to the user without overloading them in details.
+Of course, people who want to know the technical details may find that this visualization is a bit lacking without labels.
+That said, music doesn't exactly come with labels, so I think this is a fair visualization for musicians.

 ## The Ineffective Visualization

 As for the ineffective visualization, I didn't have to look far: